-Guidance is provided for occasional visitors, volunteers and parent/carer helpers (Appendix E).
+Guidance is provided for occasional visitors, volunteers and parent/carer helpers, upon entry to the school.

 7. Working in Partnership with Parents/Carers

 The school works closely with families to help ensure that children can use internet, mobile and digital technologies safely and responsibly both at home and school.
 The support of parents/carers is essential to implement the online safety policy effectively and help keep children safe.